fbpx

 #4 Doe Mountain Trail

-Doe Mountain is one of the best easy hikes in Sedona for many reasons.
+Doe Mountain is one of the best easy hikes in Sedona for absolute killer, 360 views of the city with just 1.5 miles of hiking.

-The trail is easy to navigate since it consists of several switchbacks.
+The trail is easy to navigate since it consists of several, minimal elevation gain switchbacks.

 In fact, the hike can take at most 30 minutes to complete but will take the average hiker about 15.